Acuant/iOSSDKV11/README.md

 		/usr/local/bin/carthage copy-frameworks

 1. Create new inputFileList.xcfilelist and outputFileList.xcfilelist.
-Add necessary frameworks to both files.
-Example in repository.
+Add only TesseractOCR.framework to both files.
+Do not add XCFrameworks.
+There's an example in repository.

 1. Add the .xcfilelist to your run script.